Policies & Procedures

 Students may lose bus transportation privileges if behavior is inappropriate.

 No student will be permitted Internet access unless the legally binding document titled "Computer/Internet Acceptable Use Form" is signed and returned.

-In order for any student at Dater High School to gain Internet access, this contract must be read and signed by the student and his/her parents/guardian and returned to the student's homeroom (1st Bell) teacher.
+For any student at Dater High School to gain Internet access, this contract must be read and signed by the student and his/her parents/guardian and returned to the student's homeroom (first bell) teacher.

 The following are strictly prohibited:

 - Displaying, using, sending, printing or saving obscene language and/or commercial, personal or offensive messages or pictures